 2.5.
 Statistical analysis

-The means and standard deviation (SD) for methylation scores for all samples were calculated using the ‘average’ and ‘stdev’ functions in Microsoft Excel 2010 or generated automatically in Prism 6.0c.
+CpG site modification was identified by comparison with the original DNA sequence and was recorded as either a C or a T following bisulphite conversion.
+The percent methylation for each CpG site was then calculated as the number of methylated cytosines divided by the total number of sequenced clones at that site: (methylC/total clones) X 100.
+The means and standard deviation (SD) for methylation scores for all samples were calculated using the ‘average’ and ‘stdev’ functions in Microsoft Excel 2010 or generated using column statistics in Prism 6.0c.
 Error bars reported are the standard error of the mean (SEM).
 A two-way ANOVA was used to test for statistical significance in methylation levels between different patient groups for each CpG site in each region.
 Following a two-way ANOVA that reported significance, a Tukey’s Honestly Significant Difference (HSD) or Šídák multiple comparisons test was used to identify differentially methylated sites and generate confidence intervals.
-Methylation results for a sample or patient were not included in the final analysis if fewer than six sequences were available or if the conversion rates for non-CpG cytosines was poor.
+Methylation results for a sample/patient were not included in the final analysis if fewer than six clonal sequences were available or if the conversion rate for non-CpG cytosines was low.

 An XY-plot and simple linear regression, created in Prism 6.0c, was used to represent average methylation and clinical severity.
 A two-tailed Pearson’s correlation coefficient (r) was calculated for percentage methylation at operation 1 and severity at significant CpG sites, corrected for age.
 The average correlation (r = -0.401) across these sites was calculated, and a permutation test, with 1000 permutations, was used to assess whether there was a significant relationship between severity and methylation, (HA : r ≠ 0).